Doc-CoB: Enhancing Document Understanding with Visual Chain-of-Boxes Reasoning: Introduction

-We evaluate Doc-CoB on seven document understanding benchmarks and three popular MLLMs of varying sizes.
-All MLLMs achieve improved performance when integrated with Doc-CoB, with InternVL2-8B-CoB even surpassing much larger models such as GPT-4o and InternVL2-40B.
-These results highlight the effectiveness and generality of Doc-CoB.
-Remarkably, training on the two enabling tasks alone yields better results than the original MLLM, even without using Doc-CoB at inference, demonstrating the value of our tasks in MLLM training.
-We also investigate the model's robustness to layout tool and the efficiency-effectiveness trade-off when incorporating Doc-CoB.
-While coarse-to-fine reasoning has been explored in natural scene understanding, our further experiments suggest it does not transfer well to documents, due to neglecting layout information.

-In summary, our contribution mainly includes three aspects: \begin{itemize} \item We introduce Doc-CoB, a mechanism that enables existing MLLMs to perform document understanding tasks in a human-like, coarse-to-fine reasoning manner without modifying their architecture.
+Despite the emergence of coarse-to-fine strategies in general visual QA \cite{yu2025attention}, many existing approaches have drifted toward the opposite extreme.
+Specifically, some works perform direct cropping or zoom-in on selected regions after a localization stage \citep{luan2024textcot, shao2024visual}.
+While such designs reduce visual redundancy, they inevitably discard layout information that is unique and critical to document images, such as spatial relationships, relative positioning, and cross-region dependencies.
+As a result, these methods may struggle with layout-sensitive queries and complex document structures.
+This raises a research question: \textit{How to follow the coarse-to-fine paradigm while preserving layout information for document understanding?}

+To address the above challenge, we propose \textbf{Doc-CoB} (Chain-of-Boxes), a framework that enables MLLMs to perform document understanding through coarse-to-fine, layout-aware visual reasoning without modifying their architecture.
+We decompose the process into two stages: \textit{(S1) Key Box Selection} and \textit{(S2) Focused Answering}, as illustrated in Figure~\ref{fig:toyexample} (b).
+Both stages employ visual prompting \citep{yang2024fine, shtedritski2023does} to explicitly guide the model’s attention to key layout (box) while suppressing visual redundancy.
+We then introduce two reasoning tasks: \textit{(T1) Box Recognition} and \textit{(T2) Box Reasoning}, which aim to improve the model’s understanding of document layout and its associated semantic information.
+Finally, to address the challenge of limited training data, we construct a large-scale dataset with intermediate visual supervision tailored to Doc-CoB.
+Built upon an automatic data generation pipeline, the dataset has 249K training samples collected from nine document datasets, where layout structure and semantic roles are jointly encoded.

+Extensive experiments examine Doc-CoB from multiple complementary perspectives.
+All MLLMs achieve improved performance when integrated with Doc-CoB, with an 8B model even surpassing GPT-4o.
+Further in-depth analysis reveal that the explicit Doc-CoB reasoning paradigm and the proposed reasoning tasks are both critical.
+Beyond in-domain evaluation, Doc-CoB exhibits strong generalization, remaining effective under out of domain settings.
+Our contributions are as follows: \begin{itemize} \item We introduce Doc-CoB, a framework that enables MLLMs to perform document understanding through coarse-to-fine, layout-aware visual reasoning.

-\item We construct a dataset of 249k samples across nine document datasets, each annotated with intermediate supervision tailored for Doc-CoB.
-In addition, we propose two enabling tasks to further enhance the reasoning capabilities of MLLMs.
+\item We propose two reasoning tasks to further enhance the reasoning capabilities of MLLMs.
+In addition, we construct a dataset of 249k samples across nine document datasets, each annotated with intermediate visual supervision tailored for Doc-CoB.

 \item Doc-CoB improves performance on seven benchmarks, surpasses strong baselines, and remains compatible with various MLLM architectures and scales.
-All training data and trained models will be released publicly to support further research. \end{itemize}